 Notes: Table analyzes the results of the midline beneficiary enterprise survey, totalling variables across all businesses operated by a given beneficiary and then imputing zeros to survey respondents with no businesses.
 Analysis is weighted using attrition weights.
-Standard errors are clustered at the household level, =10%, =5%, and =1% significance.
+Standard errors are (in soft brackets) are clustered at the household level to reflect the design effect, and p-values corrected for False Discovery Rates across all the outcomes in the table are presented in hard brackets.
+Stars on coefficient estimates are derived from the FDR-corrected p-values, =10%, =5%, and =1% significance.